TilenS2002/VIP/README.md

-# VIP ImageJ/FIJI plugin (WIP)
+# VIP - VPT Image Preprocesor

-VPT Image Preprocesor - ImageJ plugin intended for use with VPT Framework
+ImageJ plugin intended for use with VPT Framework

 ---
 This plugins' main use case is preparing multichannel confocal microscopy images, to be converted into raw multichannel stacks.